 Across Canada there are hundreds of companies offering debt help advice to consumers for everything from debt management strategies to consolidation programs.
 While many of these agencies are doing their best to help consumers who are struggling with debt, it's disappointing that there are so many who only seem to care about steering their clients in one direction: towards the program or service that makes them the most money.
-So how to find the best debt advice and get the help that makes the most sense for your financial situation and not the saleswoman's?
+So we'll share with you how to find the best debt advice and get the help that makes the most sense for your financial situation rather than the salesperson's.
 Below are 6 insightful ways you can look behind the scenes and get a good idea of whose working in their client's best interests and whose working for their own.

 Here is what to look for when searching for the best debt advice and help:

 We've observed an interesting trend over many years of watching companies that provide debt help and advice.
 The very best companies that consistently provide the best service never have more than one complaint filed against them over a 3 year period.
 Two complaints would be really pushing it.
 This measure of quality applies to both small companies that help hundreds of people each year and to large organizations that help tens of thousands of people every year.
 The reason you can judge a company based on complaints is simple: the best organizations always do good work and don't give people reason to complain.

 To find out how many complaints a company has over the past 3 years, you can search the Better Business Bureau, or you can type the company's name into a search engine followed by the letters "bbb", and the search engine will find the right page for you.
 So if you wanted to check out Awesome Debt Advice Services, you would search for "awesome debt advice services bbb".